Daniyal Raheal: Career

+Acting

-Raheal rose to fame with playing a supporting role in the critically acclaimed drama serial Dastaan (2010) and a parallel lead in ARY Digital's Silvatein (2013) where he starred opposite Mira Sethi.
-Raheal also played a lead character in Teri Meri Kahani, which was a commercial hit.
+Raheal started his career with amateur theatre in Lahore when he was 17.
+He rose to fame by playing a supporting role in the critically acclaimed drama serial Dastaan (2010) and a parallel lead in ARY Digital's Silvatein (2013) where he starred opposite Mira Sethi.

+Direction and production

-As a director and producer he has also done some commercials and ad campaigns.
+As a director and producer he has done some commercials and ad campaigns.

-Personal life

-On 28 May 2020, Raheal married fellow actress Faryal Mehmood.

-Rumours surrounding their alleged separation began to spread later that year; on 13 December 2020, Mehmood publicly rejected these claims, commenting that she would "like you guys to leave my marriage up to me and @daniyalraheal and focus on issues that are important in your own lives."

-In August 2021, Mehmood announced that she was currently single confirming their separation.